ardera/flutter-pi/README.md

   flutter-pi [options] <asset bundle path> [flutter engine options]

 OPTIONS:
-  -i, --input <glob pattern> Appends all files matching this glob pattern to the
-                             list of input (touchscreen, mouse, touchpad,
-                             keyboard) devices.
-Brace and tilde expansion is enabled.
-                             Every file that matches this pattern, but is not a valid touchscreen / -pad, mouse or keyboard is silently ignored.
-                             If no -i options are given, flutter-pi will try to use all input devices assigned to udev seat0.
-                             If that fails, or udev is not installed, flutter-pi will fallback to using all devices matching "/dev/input/event*" as inputs.
-                             In most cases, there's no need to specify this option.
-                             Note that you need to properly escape each glob pattern you use as a parameter so it isn't implicitly expanded by your shell.

   --release                  Run the app in release mode.
 The AOT snapshot
                              of the app ("app.so") must be located inside the asset bundle directory.